Soyuz MS-04

 Soyuz MS-04 was a Soyuz spaceflight that launched on 20 April 2017 to the ISS.
 It transported two members of the Expedition 52 crew to the International Space Station.
 Soyuz MS-04 was the 133rd flight of a Soyuz spacecraft.
 The crew consisted of a Russian commander and an American flight engineer.
 It was the first of the Soyuz MS series to rendezvous with the Station in approximately 6 hours, instead of the 2 day orbital rendezvous used for the previous launches.
 It was also the first Soyuz to launch with only 2 crew members since Soyuz TMA-2.

 Crew

-Backup crew

 Due to a decision to cut down the number of participating Russian astronauts in 2017, only two astronauts were launched on Soyuz MS-04.
 Originally set to include 3 people, the crew assignments were changed in November 2016 by NASA and Roscosmos.

 Original crew

 Alexander Misurkin and Mark T. Vande Hei were reassigned to Soyuz MS-06 and served as part of Expedition 53/54, Nikolai Tikhonov was reassigned to Soyuz MS-10 to serve as part of Expedition 57/58 although was also pulled of that mission due to the same budget cuts.